Sheriff Kevin Sproul on “Building Unity In The Community” BBQ

-The old adage that “time flies the older you get” seems to be true more and more.
-Autumn is already upon us and 2014 is quickly coming to a close.
-But before this year is completely over, the Dougherty County Sheriff’s Office wants to thank you for your support by hosting our 5th annual “Building Unity in the Community” cookout.
-The cookout will be held on Saturday, October 18th, at Baldwin Park from 11:00 a.m. until 2:00 p.m.
-Baldwin Park is located just off Gillionville Rd. on Baldwin Dr. This event is our way of saying thanks to the citizens of our community.
+As Autumn sets in, the weather cools, and we begin looking forward to the holiday season, the Dougherty County Sheriff’s Office wants to thank you for your support by hosting our 4th annual “Building Unity in the Community” cookout.
+The cookout will be held on Saturday, October 26th, at C.W.
+Heath Park from 11:00 a.m. until 2:00 p.m.
+C.W.
+Heath Park is located on Jordan St., just off Maple St. This event is our way of saying thanks to the citizens of our community.

 A sense of community is incredibly important.
 The Dougherty County Sheriff’s Office began an initiative to build a stronger sense of community in Albany/Dougherty County several of years ago by adopting the slogan “Building Unity in the Community” and launching initiatives to live up to our slogan.
-We conducted our first annual Cookout at the Carver Sports Complex, followed the next year with an event held at the Eighth Avenue Ballpark Complex and the year after at the Putney Community Center.
-Last year, the event was held at C.W.
-Heath Park.
+We conducted our first annual Cookout at the Carver Sports Complex, followed the next year with an event held at the Eighth Avenue Ballpark Complex and one last year at the Putney Community Center.
 Moving or relocating the event each year allows a greater variety of people to take advantage of what the event has to offer.
-Even though the cookout is taking place at Baldwin Park, all citizens of Dougherty County are invited to attend.
+Even though the cookout is taking place at C.W.
+Heath Park, all citizens of Dougherty County are invited to attend.
 Hopefully, as the event grows, people will want to attend each year.
 This will encourage people to mingle across-town in a way that builds a greater city/county-wide sense of community.

 The Dougherty County Sheriff’s Office also seeks to bridge the gap between Law Enforcement and the community in many different ways and this is one of them.
 Families and citizens can attend and have an opportunity to sit down and talk with Law Enforcement and other organizations that have resources available to the citizens of Albany/Dougherty County.